-- assorted burger toppings lettuce, tomato, red onion, dill pickles
+- assorted burger toppings (lettuce, tomato, red onion, dill pickles)

 - 2 Tablespoons mayonnaise

-- 2 Tablespoons steak sauce I used A1
+- 2 Tablespoons steak sauce

+- Grill the burgers.
 Gently place the seasoned butter burger patties on the indirect side of the grill and close the lid.
 Cook for 4-5 minutes and then carefully flip the burger.
 Repeat until the burgers reach 145 degrees F internal temperature.
 As you get close to target temperature, it's a great time to place the buns on the direct heat and let them toast up for about 1-2 minutes.

+- Finish cooking the burgers.
 Leave the lid of the grill open and transfer the patties to the direct heat of the grill.
 This part goes fast, so watch your internal meat temperature.
 Cook for 2-3 minutes, and flip once.
 Top with the cheddar cheese, cover the grill, and allow the patties to cook to 165 degrees F and the cheese to get all nice and melty.

+- Assemble the butter burger.
 Place the finished burgers on the toasted buns and top with all of your favorite burger toppings Don't forget the amazing burger sauce, it really adds so much!

 The Grill Squad is our exclusive membership program that will transform bland cookouts into booming barbecues that you'll remember for a lifetime.
 The technique and skills you learn will bring your backyard cookouts to a new level.
 For the cost of a full brisket, you'll get annual access to an exclusive BBQ community, Pitmaster Classes, discounts, and much much more!